 Business plans must be made available for public review and comment for a minimum of 30 days.
 Prior to implementing new fee structures, the GFO conducted outreach efforts to notify the public of its opportunity to review and comment on the draft business plan.

-The BLM will issue a press release and will undertake other outreach efforts regarding the increased fees at GFO campgrounds.
-This will include release to media outlets when the 30-day public comment period is announced.
+The BLM issued a press release and implemented other outreach efforts regarding the increased fees at GFO campgrounds.
+This included release to media outlets on January 7, 2025, when the 30-day public comment period was announced.